-If you’re stuck in a routine and your job is getting you down, try scheduling a few days off and take a short trip.
-You don’t have to travel far, but sometimes removing yourself from your routine and giving yourself room to breathe can be exactly what you need to figure out what you really want to be doing with your time (cue Eureka moment).
+If you're stuck in a routine and your job is getting you down, try scheduling a few days off and take a short trip.
+You don't have to travel far, but sometimes removing yourself from your routine and giving yourself room to breathe can be exactly what you need to figure out what you really want to be doing with your time.

 9. Take an online quiz

 When all else fails, head to the internet.
 Seriously.
-There are several online quizzes and surveys that you can take to help you figure out which career you are best suited for.
+There are several online quizzes and surveys that you can take to help you figure out which career you're best suited for.
 At the very least, you may learn something new about yourself.

 10. Muster the courage

-The toughest part about making a career change or pursuing your dream job is mustering the courage to take that first leap.
-A career change can be daunting, but if you wish to figure out your dream job, you need to commit to making it happen.
-Once you muster the courage and make the decision to try, you’re halfway there.
+The toughest part about making a career change or pursuing your dream job is mustering the courage to take that first step.
+A career change can be daunting, but if you want to figure out your dream job, you need to commit to making it happen.
+Once you muster the courage and make the decision to try, you're halfway there.

-It may take a little time and a few career changes to figure out your dream job, and that's OK.
-With each new experience you have, the easier it will be to figure out what is important to you in a job and what is not.
-After that, you just need to pluck up the courage and make it happen.
+It may take a little time and a few career changes to figure out your dream job - and that's OK.
+With each new experience you have, the easier it will be to figure out what's important to you in a job and what's not.
+After that, you just need to pluck up the courage to make it happen.

 Taking the leap to your dream job?
-Get a free CV critique to ensure that your CV will help you land it.
+Get a free CV review to ensure that your CV will help you to land it.